 Information about Publishing:

 Open Access (OA) - Texas Woman’s University Libraries support Open Access(OA) by providing an Institutional Repository the University Community can submit scholarly work to.
-Pioneer Open Access Repository (POAR) have been working with Faculty and students to load articles and other scholarship they are working on along with loading Dissertations and Theses from graduates.
+Repository@TWU has been working with Faculty and students to load articles and other scholarship they are working on along with loading Dissertations and Theses from graduates.

 OA Models - There are several different ways in which articles can be placed in Open Access.
 Checkout this page for more information about publishing in Open Access.